Evolution and explosions of metal enriched supermassive stars: proton rich general relativistic instability supernovae: Discussion

 As we have touched upon, the intermediate mass black hole population, or relative lack thereof, also presents a challenge to the study of black holes.
-If SMBHs originate primarily from the galaxy merger scenario, then our results present a natural explanation for the lack of intermediate mass black holes.
-This is because metal enriched supermassive stars and protostars which are not massive enough to collapse to supermassive black holes (say, $10^6\;\msun$) do not then collapse to intermediate black holes, but instead either explode in a pr-GRSN or lose most of their mass due to line driven winds while on the main sequence.
-In the latter case, the mass of the final remnant will be determined roughly by how much helium can be produced before the envelope is completely lost, although mass loss from the helium core may also be possible in some situations.
+If SMBHs originate primarily from the galaxy merger scenario, then our results present a natural explanation for the lack of observed intermediate mass black holes.
+This is because metal enriched supermassive stars and protostars which are not massive enough to collapse to supermassive black holes (say, $10^6\;\msun$) do not then collapse to intermediate black holes, but instead either explode in a pr-GRSN or lose most of their mass due to line driven winds after the helium burning phase.